omidarmat/webDevNotes/react/react.md

 }
 ```

 The query string in the URL should always start with a `?` mark.
-Then we add a name for the value that is being stored in the URL, then we would haev an `=` sign between the variable name and the value, and finally the value itself would be inserted dynamically.
+Then we add a name for the value that is being stored in the URL, then we would have an `=` sign between the variable name and the value, and finally the value itself would be inserted dynamically.
 This will make it so that as we click on a `CityItem` component in the UI, the URL will be formed as:

 ```
 http://localhost:5173/app/cities/73930385?lat=38.727881642324164&lng=-9.140900099907554